usnistgov/ndn-dpdk/docs/forwarder.md

 The hosts are labeled *A* and *B*.
 When you read the example commands, make sure to use them on the correct host.

+The `ndndpdk-ctrl` command line tool is used throughout the scenario.
+You can run any `ndndpdk-ctrl` subcommand with `-h` flag to see available command line flags, such as `ndndpdk-ctrl create-ether-face -h`.

-### Create Faces
+### Create Ethernet Faces

+[Face creation](face.md) page describes that there are two steps in creating an Ethernet-based face:

+1. Create an Ethernet port on the desired Ethernet adapter.
+2. Create an Ethernet-based face on the Ethernet port.

+The `ndndpdk-ctrl create-eth-port` command creates an Ethernet port.
+It returns a JSON object that contains the DPDK device name and local MAC address of the Ethernet adapter.

 The `ndndpdk-ctrl create-ether-face` command creates an Ethernet face.
-You can run this command with `-h` option to see available command line arguments.
 It returns a JSON object that contains an `id` property, whose value is an opaque identifier of the face.

 NDN-DPDK forwarder does not automatically create new faces when it receives incoming traffic from an unknown source.